Dimitris Paraskevas

-Dimitris Paraskevas is a Supreme Court attorneyin Athens, Greece, specializing in international M&A and privatisations.
+Dimitris Paraskevas is a Supreme Court attorney in Athens, Greece, specializing in international M&A and privatisations.
 Previously, he held the position of Secretary for Privatisation of the Hellenic Republic.
 He is the son of Elias Paraskevas, a former Vice President of the Athens Bar Association, who is recognised as having shaped the case law of the Supreme Court and the Council of State in Greece for over 45 years.

 Career

 In early 1993, Paraskevas was appointed Special Secretary for Privatisation at the Ministry of Industry, Energy and Technology.
 During his tenure as Secretary for Privatisation, the Greek Privatisation Programme raised approx. $10bn in proceeds in six years (1993–1999), approximately eight times the proceeds they raised from 1977 to 1992.
 For this achievement the Financial Times named Paraskevas 'Super Salesman' and praised him for his 'unflappable' style of closing deals.